on air now

 AFP

-At least 246 people have resurfaced since a specialised machine installed on Monday sent a cage down the 2.6-kilometre (1.6-mile) shaft near Stilfontein in North West province.
+At least 246 people have resurfaced since a specialised machine installed on Monday sent a cage down the 2.6-kilometre shaft near Stilfontein in North West province.

 Investigators face "a mammoth task" in identifying the dead as some of the bodies were already decomposing, and in some cases just bones, police spokeswoman Athlenda Mathe told journalists at the site on Thursday.

-Since the police operation began in August, a total of 87 bodies have been retrieved and 1,907 miners have resurfaced.
+Since the police operation began in August, a total of 87 bodies have been retrieved, and 1,907 miners have resurfaced.

 The vast majority of the illegal miners are foreign nationals, with 1,125 from Mozambique and 465 Zimbabweans, police said.